DroidsOnRoids/SwiftyRouter/README.md

 import SwiftyRouter
 ```

 Then create `enum` for selected API service, i.e. GitHub API.
 Remember to implement `Endpointable` protocol with all required properties (meaning `baseUrl` and `endpoint`).
-In this case we cover two endpoints: user repos,and user info.
+In this case we cover two endpoints: user repos, and user info.

 ```swift
 enum Github: Endpointable {